 The OC Streetcar (OCSC) project consists of 4.15 miles of track between the Santa Ana Regional Transportation Center in the City of Santa Ana and the Harbor Boulevard/Westminster Avenue intersection in the City of Garden Grove.
 The project includes 10 stations along the alignment and the procurement of 8 Siemens S700 LRVs.
 The project is currently under construction.
 On March 4, 2022, Walsh Construction, the contractor on OCSC project, filed a lawsuit against OCTA alleging that the project breached the agreement governing the scope of work, citing numerous alleged failings on OCTA's part including neglecting to pay the company more for, or extending deadlines to accommodate, added work on the project.
 Walsh Construction is asking for at least \$50 million in damages because of the contract violations.
 On July 11, 2022, OCTA submitted a GO 95 variance request to RTSB.
 The request is regarding 42 overhead contact system (OCS) poles that they are not able to meet the GO 95 minimum clearance requirement.
 OCTA has been working with RTSB since January 2021 to determine the clearance requirements of GO 95, feasibility of design changes to meet the requirements, and then mitigation methods for remaining conflicts.
-OCTA's proposed mitigations include relocation of Southern California Edison (SCE) secondary electric wires by two of the Overhead Catenary System (OCS) poles and installation of an CALIFORNIA PUBLIC UTILITIES COMMISSION 21 industry-used protective sleeve of the communication wires adjacent to the remaining 40 OCS poles.
-OCTA has met with affected utility owners and received written concurrences on proposed mitigation method.
-Currently, RTSB is reviewing the variance request and working on a draft resolution for Commission approval.
+OCTA's proposed mitigations include relocation of Southern California Edison (SCE) secondary electric wires by two of the Overhead Catenary System (OCS) poles and installation of an industry-used protective sleeve of the communication wires adjacent to the remaining 40 OCS poles.
+OCTA has met with affected utility owners and received written concurrences on the proposed mitigation method.
+RTSB reviewed the GO95 variance request and requested additional information from OCTA.
+A draft resolution for Commission approval is currently pending the submittal of the additional information from OCTA.